 How do you feel about lakeside views in virtually every direction and an abundance of natural amenities with arm's reach?
-That's what it's like in Madison apartments for rent.
+That's what it's like in Madison Wisconsin.
 Coined as the City of Four Lakes, Madison is tucked between Monona and Mendota lakes, with Lake Waubesa on the southeast side of the city and Lake Wingra on the southwest.
-Madison, a progressive-leaning college town and sprawling city, is home to nearly 250,000 people and boasts an extremely livable rating of 76 out of 100 by Areavibes.com.
-Although people making the move to Madison apartments for rent will have to deal with the cold winters, the summers here are well worth it.
+Madison, a progressive-leaning college town and sprawling city, is home to nearly 250,000 people.
+Although people making the move to apartments in Madison WI will have to deal with the cold winters, the summers here are well worth it.
 Madison is home to the largest producer-only farmers market in the United States, with more than 160 vendors selling regionally produced products.

-Many apartments for rent in Madison are occupied by students who attend University of Wisconsin-Madison, which is a world-renowned institute with 20 different schools.
+Many apartments in Madison, WI are occupied by students who attend University of Wisconsin-Madison, which is a world-renowned institute with 20 different schools.
 Edgewood College, Madison Area Technical College and Herzing University, Madison are other area schools.

 Throughout Dane County, renters in Madison apartments have access to a diverse economic environment.
 Some of the top employers include University of Wisconsin, Madison, UW Health, Epic Systems Corp, American Family Insurance and American Girl Brands.
 Based on employee engagement, sustainability and diversity, Coventry Village Retirement, UW Credit Union, First Choice Dental and The QTI Group are rated as the best places to work in Madison.